jamesiarmes/jamesiarmes.github.io/_posts/2023-02-01-jekyll-4-github-pages.md

 ## Deploying Jekyll 4 on GitHub Pages

 To deploy Jekyll 4 on GitHub Pages, you'll need to use [GitHub Actions][actions].
-GitHub Actions is a CI/CD (continuous integration and continuous delivery) service that allows you to automate tasks in your workflow.
+GitHub Actions is a {% glossary CI/CD %} service that allows you to automate tasks in your workflow.
 You can use it to build, test, and deploy your code similar to other systems like Jenkins or CircleCI.

 Workflows are configured in YAML files in the `.github/workflows` directory of your repository.
 You can have multiple workflows, each of which can have one or